 Problem buckets, not six ways of saying "full service."

-Websites, SEO, message, follow-up, and sales all affect the same outcome.
-We break them apart here for clarity, but the real job is usually finding the weak handoff between them before more money gets burned.
+Websites, SEO, paid media, message, follow-up, AI, and sales all affect the same outcome.
+We break them apart for clarity, then fix the handoffs that are costing time, demand, or revenue.

 Websites